-- Starting to get into a regular exercise routine is a great way to improve your health.
+- Starting to get into a regular exercise routine and dietary patterns is a great way to improve your health.

 - It can be difficult to know what to eat to properly fuel your body for your workouts.